-Tables 48-52 show the simulated benefit recipient numbers and expenditure compared to the external statistics.
+Tables 52-58 show the simulated benefit recipient numbers and expenditure compared to the external statistics.
 When interpreting these results it is important to bear in mind the nature of the UDB data and the need to disaggregate variables into individual benefits.
 Another important point is that the external statistics for recipient numbers are based on recipients as at the 31st of December of the relevant year while the EUROMOD figures represent the number of recipients at any point during the year.
 While this shouldn't be an issue for payments that are likely to be received in the longer term (for example pensions) it is an issue for more transient payments such as maternity benefit etc. as shown in the tables below.
 This will also show discrepancies in the numbers of recipients of schemes such as Jobseeker's Benefit as people move to Jobseeker's Allowance over time.
+The rise in unemployment over this time period also needs to be borne in mind (up from 11.8% to 14.4% between 2009 and 2012).
 We can see from the 2007 table below that jobseeker recipient numbers in EUROMOD appear high releative to the external statistics which are a count at a particular point in time while the discrepancy in expenditure is smaller.
-Over time the ratio for Jobseeker's Benefit have fallen as unemployment rises in reality but stays constant in the model.
+Over time the ratio for Jobseeker's Benefit have risen as people move from the shortterm jobseekers benefit payment to the longer term jobseekers allowance payment.
+This issue also explains the fall in ratio between Euromod jobseekers allowance recipients and the external statistics.